RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_DISABLE_NEWLIB_REENTRANCY
 -----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_DISABLE_NEWLIB_REENTRANCY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Newlib reentrancy support per thread is disabled and a global reentrancy structure is used.

-NOTES:
+.. rubric:: NOTES:

 You can enable this option to reduce the size of the :term:`TCB`.
 Use this option with care, since it can lead to race conditions and undefined system behaviour.
 For example, :c:macro:`errno` is no longer a thread-local variable if this option is enabled.

 ..
 Generated from spec:/acfg/if/executive-ram-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_EXECUTIVE_RAM_SIZE